-- D) If allowed by law, unused sick leave shall not be compensated, except for purposes of conversion to retirement benefits pursuant to PERS and except as allowed by paragraph (F). - E) Routine appointments with a doctor or dentist during an employee's work time shall not be allowed.
-If an appointment is made as an emergency due to illness or injury, it shall be charged against the employee's sick leave and require verification from the doctor or dentist that it was an emergency. - F) Upon retirement from the City of Coos Bay, an employee with ten or more years of service in the City of Coos Bay's Fire Department shall be paid a percentage of their unused sick leave into a deferred compensation plan and lor a HRA of the employees choosing (from those plans available at the City of Coos Bay), not to exceed the Federally mandated limits.
+- F) Routine appointments with a doctor or dentist during an employee's work time shall not be allowed.
+If an appointment is made as an emergency due to illness or injury, it shall be charged against the employee's sick leave. - G) Upon retirement from the City of Coos Bay, an employee with ten or more years of service in the City of Coos Bay's Fire Department shall be paid a percentage of their unused sick leave into a deferred compensation plan and /or a HRA of the employees choosing (from those plans available at the City of Coos Bay), not to exceed the Federally mandated limits.
 The percentage shall be equal to the completed years of service by such employee with the City of Coos Bay's Fire Department.